-Marketing and Communications Manager (part-time, year-round)
+Marketing and Communications Manager (full-time, year-round)

 Beginning Farmer Educator (full-time, year round)

 The Marketing and Communications Manager is responsible for the planning and management of various projects and initiatives to increase the New Entry’s brand awareness and motivate external audiences.
-The part-time (20 hour/week) position will identify, create, write, and publish engaging content through a variety of channels, including social media, websites, email, and print materials.
+The part-time (20 hour/week) or full-time (35-40 hours/week) position will identify, create, write, and publish engaging content through a variety of channels, including social media, websites, email, and print materials.
 He/she will help support all New Entry programs through digital marketing efforts and personalized outreach to specific audiences to grow New Entry’s fundraising opportunities, program clients/participants, and general organizational followers/supporters.
 The position will provide event coordination, support volunteerism, and provide support for New Entry annual events, national conferences, and regional outreach activities.
 Apply Here.

 Essential Job Functions: